Proper 15 (August 14-20)

 TRUE BREAD AND DRINK

-A student asked her catechism teacher how the sacrament was any different from the ritual cannibalism practiced in some tribes in which they eat the body of the departed leader in the belief that by doing so they will manifest the leader’s powers.
+A student asked her catechism teacher how the sacrament was any different from the ritual cannibalism practiced in some tribes….
 The teacher was obviously agitated by the question and responded, “What a disgusting suggestion!
 It has nothing to do with cannibalism.
 We’re talking about a blessed sacrament, not some primitive ritual.
 It’s completely different.”
 The teacher refused to continue the discussion.
 (1)

-I think that this incident is significant for a couple reasons.
-First, it is an example of how scientific knowledge does provide a challenge to a great many people in our age.
-Scores of our unchurched friends and neighbors have stopped going to church because they have not been helped with answers to how their Christian faith might go together with all the knowledge they learn in school.
+I think that this incident is an example of how scientific knowledge about past cultures does provide a challenge to a great many people in our age.
+Scores of our unchurched friends and neighbors have stopped going to church because they have not been helped with answers to how their Christian faith might go together with what they learn in school.
+And now they even seem to be turning to modern forms of magical thinking.
 Do you know someone in this situation?
-Someone who doesn’t go to church because they have too many questions about how Christian doctrine seems to clash with their scientific outlook?
+Someone who doesn’t go to church because they have too many questions about how Christian doctrine seems to clash with other modern options, whether science or magic?
 I’ll bet that each of us knows someone like this; I know I do.

-But you see that’s where Jesus disagrees; that’s where he’s so desperate to try to show us that we’re wrong, that he even went all the way to the cross to show us our reliance on violence.
+But you see that’s where Jesus disagrees; that’s where he’s so desperate to try to show us that we’re wrong, that he was even willing to go all the way to the cross to show us our reliance on violence.
 And that’s why I think he uses disgusting language in today’s lesson.
-He’s trying to shock his listeners into seeing their violence.
+He’s trying to shock his listeners into seeing their own violence.
 The Jews listening to him that day would recognize such gross cannibalistic language and would rightly be shocked.
-They would respond like we just did, “Hey, Jesus, why are you talking like that.
+They would respond, “Hey, Jesus, why are you talking like that.
 There are other societies which may allow cannibalism, and others that allow human sacrifice.
 But we’re civilized; we only sacrifice animals!”
 And do you know what?
 That crowd was so disgusted that by the end of this chapter in John, a crowd of over 5000 people has shrunk down to just a hand-full of disciples.
 John tells us that even many who had considered themselves Jesus’ disciples left that day.
 And those few who remained stood around, scratching their heads and saying, “Gee!
 This is really hard stuff, Jesus.
 How can anyone understand?”

-But it’s also where the sacrament does end up differing: the sacrament finally offers us another way.
-It is a Holy Communion opposed to all our other unholy communions.
-It offers us the way of the one who willingly went to the cross, the one who let himself be chewed up by our violence so that he could forgive us and offer us the way of love and service instead.
-This is the heart of our calling as a church that I talked about: to be a Holy Communion, a gathering of people totally unique from any other because it is based on this one who let himself be devoured by our violence in order to save us from it.
+No, in the last analysis there is only one gift of the sacraments that can help us to see any of this: gracious forgiveness.
+The gracious forgiveness from God that can redeem and reconcile our botched up relationships.
+Yes, the sacraments are about relationship and commitment, God’s commitment to have relationship with us that went to the breadth and depth and length of the cross, in order to offer us the gift that heals all the brokenness.
+We are offered a Holy Communion, in place of all our other unholy communions.
+We are offered the way of the one who willingly went to the cross, the one who let himself be chewed up by our violence so that he could forgive us and offer us a different way, the way of loving service instead.
+This is the heart of our calling as a church: to be a Holy Communion, a gathering of people totally unique from any other because it is based on this one who let himself be devoured by our violence in order to save us from it.